Never watch Netflix with subtitles

 The cognitive psychological insights into why we learn English better without subtitles

-One of the most common mistakes I see English learners make is watching Netflix using English subtitles, or even worse, subtitles in their own language.
-Of course, I’m using Netflix metaphorically here to refer to any platform on which we watch TV series, shows, and films, since Netflix was essentially the first of a kind.
+The most common mistake I see English learners make is watching Netflix using English subtitles, or even worse, subtitles in their own language.
+Of course, I'm using Netflix metaphorically here to refer to any platform on which we watch TV series, shows, and films, since Netflix was essentially the first of its kind.

-So I’m going to explain the cognitive psychological reasons why watching Netflix with no subtitles is the best way to learn and get fluent in English, or any language for that matter.
-Watching TV shows in Polish without subtitles, was how I went from speaking zero Polish to feeling at home speaking Polish in most situations.
+I'm going to explain the cognitive psychological reasons why watching Netflix without subtitles is the best way to learn and become fluent in English, or any language for that matter.
+Watching TV shows in Polish without subtitles was how I went from speaking zero Polish to feeling at home speaking Polish in most situations.

-If you get to the end of this article, absorb the knowledge, and practice the advice just as described, I can ensure you that within 3, 6, and 9 months, and beyond, you will be seeing visible results and changes in your English.
+If you absorb this knowledge and practice the advice exactly as described, I can assure you that within 3, 6, and 9 months, and beyond, you will see visible results and dramatic changes in your English.

 Language is embodied: